 Advanced aero profiling is not much good if your frame’s covered in grime.
 Muck also adds unnecessary weight and can easily negate the grams you shaved off with those titanium skewers.
 Pay particular attention to your drive chain as energy lost as sound or friction is energy that isn’t getting to your rear wheel.

 We have drop handlebars on racing bikes because they allow us to go faster.
 If you want to push the pace on a long flat-road, are sitting at the front of a pace line, on a long descent or riding into a headwind then get down on your drops or low on your hoods with your forearms horizontal.
 Wind tunnel testing has shown that a 70kg cyclist putting out 200 watts of power would be traveling at 32.4kph if riding upright on the brake hoods.
 However, if the same cyclist were to go down onto his drops his speed would increase to 34.4kph.
 For many riders time spent of the drops is limited by lower back or hamstring flexibility.
-Counter this by incorporating regular stretching into your routine and using the foam roller.
+Counter this by incorporating regular mobility work into your routine and using the foam roller.

 Get your tyre pressure right